hashgraph/hedera-improvement-proposal/HIP/hip-0000-dynamic-addr-book-stage1.md

 ***User Story:*** As a council member, I want the ability to submit signed HAPI transactions to add a new consensus node to the Hedera network upon the next maintenance window, so that I can perform operations independently.

-***Acceptance:*** When a valid council member initiates a HAPI transaction to add a new node, then the network should acknowledge the transaction and perform update the network’s Address Book at the next maintenance window.
+***Acceptance:*** When a valid council member initiates a HAPI transaction to add a new node, then the network should acknowledge the transaction and perform an update to the network’s Address Book at the next maintenance window.

 **Remove Node from Address Book**

 ***User Story:*** As a council member, I want the ability to submit signed HAPI transactions to remove a new consensus node to the Hedera network upon the next maintance window, so that I can perform operations independently.

-***Acceptance:*** When a council member submits a HAPI transaction to remove a node, then the network should acknowledge the transaction and perform update the network’s Address Book at the next maintenance window.
+***Acceptance:*** When a council member submits a HAPI transaction to remove a node, then the network should acknowledge the transaction and perform an update to the network’s Address Book at the next maintenance window.

 **Update Node IP Address(s) and Port(s)**

 ***User Story:*** As a council member, I value the ability to submit a signed HAPI transaction that modifies one or both of an existing node's IP addresses and/or ports.

-***Acceptance:*** When a council member submits a HAPI transaction to modify a node's primary IP address:port or secondary IP address:port, network should acknowledge the transaction and perform update the network’s Address Book at the next maintenance window.
+***Acceptance:*** When a council member submits a HAPI transaction to modify a node's primary IP address:port or secondary IP address:port, network should acknowledge the transaction and perform an update to the network’s Address Book at the next maintenance window.

 **Update GRPC Proxy Endpoint(s)**

 ***User Story:*** As a council member, I value the ability to submit a signed HAPI transaction that modifies a list of GRPC proxy endpoints supporting both IP and FQDN address formats.

-***Acceptance:*** When a council member submits a HAPI transaction to modify a node's IP address:port or FQDN:port, then network should acknowledge the transaction and perform update the network’s Address Book at the next maintenance window.
+***Acceptance:*** When a council member submits a HAPI transaction to modify a node's IP address:port or FQDN:port, then network should acknowledge the transaction and perform an update to the network’s Address Book at the next maintenance window.

 **Update Node Description**

 ***User Story:*** As a council member, I value the ability to submit a signed HAPI transaction that modifies a node’s description within the Address Book.

-***Acceptance:*** When a council member submits a HAPI transaction to modify a node's associated Description Field, then the network should acknowledge the transaction and perform update the network’s Address Book at the next maintenance window.
+***Acceptance:*** When a council member submits a HAPI transaction to modify a node's associated Description Field, then the network should acknowledge the transaction and perform an update to the network’s Address Book at the next maintenance window.

 **Update Node’s Public Key**